-Risk limits are set for each market risk type in the same way as Underwriting risks, as outlined in Sections B and C. Where limits are breached or in the warning zone, management will take actions to return the position within risk appetite.
+Risk limits are set for each market risk type in the same way as Underwriting risks, as outlined in Sections B and C. SE plc expects to remain within risk appetite and where limits are breached or in the warning zone, management will take actions to return the position within risk appetite.